Yohan460/go-jamf-api/api/docs/PatchSoftwareTitleConfigurationsAPI.md

 	id := "id_example" // string | Patch Software Title identifier
 	page := int64(56) // int64 |  (optional) (default to 0)
 	pageSize := int64(56) // int64 |  (optional) (default to 100)
 	sort := []string{"Inner_example"} // []string | Sorting criteria in the format: property:asc/desc.
 Default sort is absoluteOrderId:asc.
-Multiple sort criteria are supported and must be separated with a comma. (optional) (default to ["absoluteOrderId:asc"]) filter := "filter_example" // string | Query in the RSQL format, allowing to filter Patch Software Title Definition collection.
+Multiple sort criteria are supported and must be separated with a comma. (optional) (default to {"absoluteOrderId:asc"}) filter := "filter_example" // string | Query in the RSQL format, allowing to filter Patch Software Title Definition collection.
 Default filter is empty query - returning all results for the requested page.
 Fields allowed in the query: id, version, minimumOperatingSystem, releaseDate, reboot, standalone and absoluteOrderId.
 This param can be combined with paging and sorting. (optional) (default to "")

 	configuration := openapiclient.NewConfiguration()